ravelaso/UiPath.Activities.Template/README.md

 ## Usage

-To use this template, install it using the following command:
+To use this template, install it from nuget.org using the following command:

 ```sh
 dotnet new install Ravelaso.UiPath.Template